Have you developed a revolutionary product? Have you thought about filing a patent and do you know how to register one?

 Dreyfus serves your competitiveness by transforming your intangible assets into opportunities.

 Why should I consider patenting my inventions ?

-There are many good reasons to file a patent, following the conception and realization of an invention.
+There are many good reasons to file for a patent, following the conception and realization of an invention.

 Otherwise, the patent is understood as a “technical solution to a technical problem” according to the terms of the Board of Appeal of the European Patent Office.
 It thus seems possible to obtain patents in all fields of technology in the broad sense, with a presumably utilitarian character (from a pencil to a sophisticated robot).

-In other words, the patent applicant will become the definitive title holder of a right to prohibit the exploitation of the invention concerned.
+In other words, the patent applicant will become the definitive title holder of a right to prohibit exploitation of the invention concerned.

-But this advantage is not limited to this last consideration, since obtaining a patent will, among other things, generate revenues, deter competition, provide an economic and strategic advantage and contribute to forging the image of a company.
+The benefits of obtaining patent protection goes beyond mere ownership, since obtaining a patent will, among other things, generate revenues, deter competition, provide an economic and strategic advantage and contribute to forging the image of a company.